-When the items necessary to establish admission are received, the student's application is evaluated and the student is notified of his or her admission status.
-Applicants are encouraged to begin and complete the admission process as soon as possible.
+When the necessary items are received, the student's application is evaluated and the student is notified of his or her admission status.
+Applicants are encouraged to begin and complete the admission process as quickly as possible.
 Adequate time must be given for other institutions to send transcripts and documentation to the Access Admission Office.